 - In a standing mixer fitted with the paddle attachment or in a large bowl with a hand mixer, beat the butter on medium high speed until pale and fluffy.
 Scrape down the bowl if needed and add the sugar.
 Beat on medium high until incorporated, about 1 minute.

 - With the mixer on low and eggs one at a time.
 Add vanilla and sour cream.
 Scrape down the bowl if needed and increase speed to medium, mix for 1 minute.

 - Working in two batches with the mixer on low, add 1/2 the flour mixture followed by half the milk.
 Mix until incorporated and repeat with remaining ingredients.
 Scrape down bowl if needed, increase speed to medium and mix until ingredients are smooth and incorporated (about 1 minute.)

-- Let cool for 20 to 30 minutes before serving!
+- Let cool 20 to 30 minutes before serving.
 To serve, turn cake over onto a large cutting board or serving platter.
 If the cake is turned over before the butter and brown sugar cool and thicken, it will leak all over the countertop.

 Keywords: pineapple upside down cake, large cakes for a crowd, luau party cakes, easy half sheet cakes